kanaria69/Mainecoco/README.md

-## I been watching a channel on TV that is strictly just about origami — of course it is paper-view.
+## I needed a password eight characters long so I picked Snow White and the Seven Dwarfs.